Saurabh1128/Data_Science_YCIS/README.md

 After successful deployment:
 1. Your site will be assigned a URL (typically `data-science-ycis.vercel.app`)
 2. You can configure custom domains in the Vercel project settings
-3. Set up environment variables if needed
+3. Make sure your environment variables are set correctly in the Vercel dashboard
 4. Enable automatic deployments to keep the site updated whenever you push changes to GitHub

 ## Local Development